- Our Teaching Philosophy

 Catlin Gabel’s 5th-8th grade Students have been participating in Lego Robotics for ten years.
 In the fall, our Middle School robotics participants work to prepare for regional and state LEGO Robotics competitions held in December and January.
 Catlin Gabel’s robotics program is admired statewide.
 The fall competition is intense and restrictive on what students work on.
 For that reason, we created Spring Robotics to take the shackles off.

-The Spring session runs from April 7th to June 9th 2014 and gives 5th thru 7th graders a chance to try out software and mechanical engineering.
+The Spring session runs from April XX to June XX 2015 and gives 5th thru 7th graders a chance to try out software and mechanical engineering.

 Start out by completing the self-paced introduction to programming using the new Lego EV3 programming.
 After that, the sky’s the limit.
 Come up with your own ideas for Lego robotic projects or pick one from our list.
 How about a robot that can draw?
 One that can beat other robots in Sumo Wrestling?
 Soccer with Bluetooth radio?
 A Lego vending machine or monorail?
 Students should come with the idea they want to learn about engineering and programming, it’s not a Lego free-for-all.
 No experience required.

 Spring Robotics and Fall Competition Teams